carissableker/thresholding/README.md

 ```bash
 $ ./bin/edge_weight_histogram <GRAPH FILE PATH> <OUTPUT FILE PATH> <BIN WIDTH> <OUTPUT FILE PATH>
 ```
-This will create a tab seperated file with bin counts in `<OUTPUT FILE PATH>.tsv.` and a SVG figure of the histogram at `<OUTPUT FILE PATH>.svg`.
+This will create a tab separated file with bin counts in `<OUTPUT FILE PATH>.tsv.` and a SVG figure of the histogram at `<OUTPUT FILE PATH>.svg`.
 The histogram can be used to decide on lower and upper bounds on the thresholds.

-For analysis of the graph in terms of thresholding options, run the `threshold` program.
+For analysis of the graph in terms of threshold options, run the `threshold` program.

 ```bash
 $ ./bin/threshold --help